 Your conservator might be someone whom you previously nominated, or, if no one had been nominated, it might be your spouse, registered domestic partner or another family member.
 If none of those persons are available, then it might be the public guardian.

 Conservatorship proceedings are designed to help protect you at a time when you are vulnerable or incapable of managing your assets.
 However, they are also public in nature and can be costly because of the substantial court intervention.
 In addition, conservatorship proceedings may be less flexible in managing real estate or other interests than a well-managed living trust.

-If your assets (those in your name alone) are not in a living trust when you die, they would be subject to probate.
-Probate is a court-supervised process for transferring assets to the beneficiaries listed in one's will.
+If your assets (those in your name alone) are not in a living trust when you die, or do not otherwise pass by “beneficiary designation,” and the total of such assets exceed a specified threshold (currently $150,000), they would be subject to probate.
+Probate is a courtsupervised process for transferring assets to the beneficiaries listed in one’s will.

 After your death, a petition would be filed with the court (usually by the person or institution named in your will as the executor).
 After notice is given, a hearing would be held.
 Then your will would be admitted to probate and an executor would be officially appointed.
 An inventory of your assets would be filed with the court and notice would be given to your creditors so they could file claims.
 The process would end once the court approved a final distribution of assets.